hootsuite/vault-ctrl-tool/docs/KUBERNETES.md

 # Using Kubernetes

-Vault Control Tool can easily be run as both an init container to populate various files, as well as a sidecar to keep leases fresh while your service is running.
+Vault Control Tool can easily be run as both an init container to populate various files, and a sidecar to keep vault tokens and short-lived credentials fresh while your service is running.
 You will need a Service Account, some mounts for the configuration and leases, configuration for the init and sidecar containers and then the actual vault configuration.

+## Failure Handling

+By default, Vault tokens live for an absolute maximum of 31 days (this is tuned in each authentication backend), they cannot be renewed beyond this and are expired by the server.
+If this is your setup, Vault Control Tool will re-authenticate using the ServiceAccount (obtaining a new token), and re-fetch any AWS credentials, vault token files, SSH certificates, and secrets/templates with a "token" lifetime.

+This can also happen sooner if Vault Control Tool is unable to successfully contact the Vault server and renew the token before its TTL passes.

+If a token expires, credentials a service is using will cease to work.
+Because of the nature of Kubernetes pods, services can either manually catch this and reread configuration files, or can exit when this happens, allowing Kubernetes to restart their container and read in the new credentials.

+If you are using secrets or templates with "token" lifetimes, it is recommended to tune your Kubernetes authentication backend to never expire tokens, but instead issue them with a "period" that must be refreshed by the sidecar.

 ## Service Account